Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_snowpark_101_for_data_science/tasty_bytes_snowpark_101_for_data_science.md

 Snowpark allows developers to query and create data applications in Python, Java, and Scala through APIs and DataFrame-style programming constructs that run on Snowflake's elastic engine.
 Learn more about [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index).

 ### What is Streamlit?
-Streamlit is a Python library that makes it easy to create and share custom web apps.
-Learn more about [Streamlit](https://docs.streamlit.io/)
+Streamlit *(acquired by Snowflake in March 2022)* is a Python library that makes it easy to create and share custom web apps.
+Learn more about [Streamlit](https://docs.streamlit.io/).

 ### What You’ll Learn
 - How to access third-party data from the **Snowflake Data Marketplace**